 Some neem oil products also control fungal diseases such as powdery mildew, leaf spot, and black spot.
 It combats fungi by preventing new spores from germinating.

-Knowing how often to apply neem oil protects plants from potential damage.
+Knowing how often to use neem oil on plants protects them from potential damage.
 It will also help protect beneficial insects from coming into contact with this natural insecticide.

 Related: Check out this article on What Bugs Neem Oil Kills.